patrickfav/density-converter/README.md

 * xxxhdpi 144x144 (x4)
 ```

-9-Patches are specifically supported - must have `.9.png` extension and only size correctly if out-compression is PNG.

 ### Fixed Width/Height in DP Mode

 This mode is suitable if the source image is in an arbitrary resolution (but usually greater resolution than needed) and